nikol1313/Python-weather-fetcher/README.md

 WantedBy=timers.target
 ```

-then we force enable the timer service and it starts to run every 10 min and log the weather in `weather_log.txt`
+then we force enable the timer service and it starts to run every 3 hours and sends us an email.